cisco-docs/ltrxar-3100-sdwan/docs/templates/sdwan/policies_application_priority/application_priority_qos_policy.md

-# Application Priority QoS Policy Feature
+# Application Priority QoS Policy

 Configure QoS policies with traffic schedulers to prioritize application traffic and manage bandwidth allocation on interfaces.